 In this post recession-era, one thing can be sure: maintaining consumer loyalty is not a simple task.
 Colloquy recently conducted its 2010 Retail Loyalty Index of 3,500 U.S. consumer respondents in four retail categories: grocery, personal care, department store, and mass merchant.

 This year’s index reveals a profound change in consumer behaviors.
 Low prices have become the primary reason consumers remain loyal to retailers.
-Even so, the report suggests that “aggressive pricing strategies and deep discount competition are simply not sustainable over the long-term—so even those retailers that are competing heavily on that level must put other efforts in place if they want to keep customers loyal for the long haul.”
+Even so, the report suggests that “aggressive pricing strategies and deep discount competition are just not sustainable over the long-term—so even those retailers that are competing heavily on that level must put other efforts in place if they want to keep customers loyal for the long haul.

 So how can retailers respond to the recession to both retain existing customers or regain customers lost during the economic downturn?
 How can your programs create a value-added experience?

 - Monitor online conversations to better understand changing customer expectations.